Prasannaniroula/NoticeExtractor/README.md

 # NoticeExtractor
-Webscraping using Selenium
+Webscraping using Selenium<br>
-I have created this notice extractor using python with the implementation of Selenium which is used for mainly SoftwareTesting purposes.
+I have created this notice extractor using python with the implementation of Selenium <br>
+which is used for mainly SoftwareTesting purposes.